StudentEng2016/CENG315.Project2/README.md

 -	Another communication channel for the interconnection of Arduino and sensor data of G commands sent by the user.

-This could be done using the FarmBot OS installed in it which would help to sync the data received to the OS.
+This could be done using the FarmBot Firmware installed in it which would help to sync the data received to the OS.

 The most important component that is Wi-Fi configurator which allows the Raspberry Pi